Thirsty Moon

 Thirsty Moon is a German Krautrock band.
 The band was founded in the early 1970s in Bremen and plays progressive rock with strong jazz influences.
-Band members were the brothers Jürgen and Norbert Drogies, Michael Kobs, Harald Konietzko, Erwin Noack, Willi Pape and Siegfried Pisalla, although this line-up changed in the late 1970s.
+Band members included the brothers Jürgen and Norbert Drogies, Michael Kobs, Harald Konietzko, Erwin Noack, Willi Pape and Siegfried Pisalla, although this line-up changed in the late 1970s.
 The band's first two albums received critical acclaim and are considered Krautrock classics.

 In 2007, Jürgen Drogies released the album Dreamcatcher and gave his new band the name Back to the Moon.